 In our 6 seater garden table range there’s again a variety of styles in an assortment of shapes, sizes and colours.
 Our June set (pictured below) has been our best seller for a number of years now.
 This stylish oval table measures 150cm by 95cm.

-The June 6 Seater Garden Table is a Lazy Susan best seller!
+The June 6 Seater Garden Table pictured above is another Lazy Susan best seller!

 4 Seater Garden Tables

 This customer photo of our Anna 4 Seater Garden Table in Slate is a brilliant example of choosing garden tables that complement the shape of your patio!